20 All-Time Greatest Hits!

 20 All-Time Greatest Hits! is a compilation album by James Brown containing 20 of his most famous recordings.
-Released by Polydor in 1991 as a single-disc alternative to the Star Time four-CD box set, it features songs from the 1950s, 1960s, and 1970s.
+Released by Polydor in 1991 as a single-disc alternative to the Star Time four-CD box set, it features 20 songs recorded between 1956 and 1976.
 Sixteen of the songs from the album had previously topped the US R&B charts.
 The album itself peaked at number 99 on the R&B/Hip-Hop Albums chart after its release.
 Europe and the UK received an alternate release to promote Star Time, Sex Machine: The Very Best of James Brown.

 In 2003, it was ranked #414 on Rolling Stone magazine's list of the 500 greatest albums of all time.